Menu

 We are advancing the first not-for-profit clinical trial of a genomic medicine for sickle cell disease.

-IGI investigators are working with a consortium of researchers at UC Berkeley, UCSF, and UCLA to begin a clinical trial in 2022, using CRISPR technology developed at the IGI to directly correct the mutation that causes sickle cell disease Our holistic approach to sickle cell disease includes partnering with the sickle cell community, public education, and finding new models to make therapies accessible to those who need it.
+IGI investigators are working with a consortium of researchers at UC Berkeley, UCSF, and UCLA on a clinical trial using CRISPR technology developed at the IGI to directly correct the mutation that causes sickle cell disease Our holistic approach to sickle cell disease includes partnering with the sickle cell community, public education, and finding new models to make therapies accessible to those who need it.

 Korey Sop IGI Clinical Lab